 Your IT provider also needs to have experience with the platform you choose.
 A dental IT provider who works with your PMS every day will resolve issues faster and manage updates more effectively than one who is learning the platform for the first time at your organization.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We help DSOs evaluate PMS options from the IT side, network requirements, server vs. cloud architecture, and what each platform actually demands from your infrastructure before you commit.